nasami14/CognitiveServices/README.md

 Further, We navigate to Custom vision website (prediction page) and view the result.
+We observe that the result from chatbot has been automatically updatet here.

 ![bmw2](https://user-images.githubusercontent.com/26039303/49996050-384fe880-ff8e-11e8-86b4-75c08baa43ee.png)